 A major earthquake – “The Big One” – first comes to mind when we think of possible catastrophes.
 The Puget Sound area is atop the Cascadia Subduction Zone, one of the most dangerous faults on earth.
 Our earthquake risk is the third highest in the nation, behind California and Alaska.

 The United States Geological Survey says there is a 87.561 percent chance of a major earthquake (magnitude 5 or more on the Richter scale) within 50 miles of Seattle within the next 50 years.
 It is impossible to predict whether the next one will be truly catastrophic: The 1949 quake (7.1), the 1965 quake (6.5) and the 2001 Nisqually quake (6.8) did not cause anywhere near the damage or loss of life experienced in Christchurch.
 However, a nearly 9-magnitude earthquake struck the Puget Sound area in 1700 and would have virtually destroyed any cities.

-Below, we dive into questions about what to do when the earth shakes, how to plan and communicate when the shaking ends, and how to survive without city services for a week or more.
+Below, we dive into questions about what to do when the earth shakes, how to plan and communicate when the shaking ends, and how to survive without local services for a week or more.

 “Despite what Hollywood shows, people don’t usually panic in a disaster; they do what they perceive is right,” Jordan says, speaking from more than 20 years’ experience in disaster preparedness education.
 “So it’s good to know ahead of time what the right thing is.”
 Her tips:

 If you are in a building, stay there.
 Most of our buildings, including high rises, will do well in an earthquake, even if they sway.